node-inspector-mcp vs zstd — Trust Score Comparison

-Side-by-side trust comparison of node-newrelic and simple-zstd.
+Side-by-side trust comparison of node-inspector-mcp and zstd.
 Scores based on security, compliance, maintenance, popularity, and ecosystem signals.

 Sourcegithub